 Just as parties can initially agree to begin with payment of child support directly and then move to enforcement and administration through the Probation Department, parties can terminate administration and enforcement through Probation and go back to direct pay.
 However, this is more difficult to do without consent.
 Further, while parties can switch between payment by wage garnishment through Probation and direct payment through Probation, if an obligor has a track record of failing to pay, the court may be hesitant to allow a termination of the wage garnishment provisions of the child support order.

 In conclusion, it is imperative that parties involved in child support do their homework prior to entering into an Agreement with your ex.
 How support is paid can be complicated and it may be best to entrust your child support payment plan to an experienced and competent family law attorney who can explain the benefits and risks.
 The attorneys at Jacobs Berger, LLC are well versed in the different ways child support can be paid, and as part of a case assessment, can help you understand what method of payment may be best suited for your case and your child.
-For more information, give our office a call at 973-710-4366 or email us at firstname.lastname@example.org.
+For more information, contact us to schedule your strategy session with our team.